PRESENT PROJECTS

 In collaboration with sound guru Alastair Goolden I made a sound installation

-De Nadder for Messums.
+De Nadder for Messums West.
 The gallery is in an extraordinarily beautiful medieval tithe barn in Tisbury, Wiltshire.
 Radically for a commercial gallery it was empty of any objects for the two months of the installation.
 Nadder is the name of the river that runs past the gallery, and at the same time a version of the word 'nada' - nothing (just explaining the pun!)
 The installation features the voice of Melanie Pappenheim.

 Sian Croose, Jonathan Baker, their wonderful choir The Voice Project and I have made The Lie of the Land a site-specific choral event at Houghton Hall, Norfolk around Antony Gormley's installation Time Horizon.

-Together we've made Arc of the Sky, a film about flight, perspective, scale, solitude and connection - watch here - and The Distance Between Us, a choral lockdown diary - watch here.
+And recently we've made Arc of the Sky, a film about flight, perspective, scale, solitude and connection - watch here - and The Distance Between Us, a choral lockdown diary - watch here.

 Herd, an epic site-specific piece in Kirklees, West Yorkshire, produced by Artichoke, happened last July.
 The artist Dave Young fabricated 23 sheep, ranging from life-size to massive, which were equipped with speakers.
 On July 11th they started to appear at sites in the countryside, playing soundscapes inspired by the geography and history and people of the area, an area that was for 200 years dominated by the woollen textile trade.
 Over the next six days they were herded, via 19th century industrial areas and towns, into St George's Square in Huddersfield, where on July 16th they met 300 performers - choirs, brass bands, soloists for a finale which looked at the future - the future of Kirklees, the future of sheep, the future of the planet.